microsoft/alguidelines/content/NAVPatterns/1-patterns/security/1-sensitive-data-encapsulation/index.md

 \[4\]

-E. Wauters, "How Do I: Manage Companies in Microsoft Dynamics NAV 2013 R2".
+waldo, "How Do I: Manage Companies in Microsoft Dynamics NAV 2013 R2".

 \[5\]